OpenEnergyDashboard/DesignDocs/testing/testing.md

 7) Go back to the readings spreadsheet you are creating and paste starting in A1.
 You now have the header row for the CSV.
 8) Do File -> Save As ... or control/command-shift S. In File type: select Text CSV (.csv) and enter a file name for the row for the readings you are creating.
 Then click the Save button.

+The spreadsheet uses these formula:

+- Each reading in column A uses: \
+= RAND() * ($C$2 - $B$2) + $B$2 \
+which takes a random value and scales it to be between the min (B2) and the max (C2)
+- Each start time in column B (except the first that is set with the initial value in B5) uses: \
+= $B$5 +  (ROW() - 5) * $A$2 / (24 * 60) \
+which takes the first start time and shifts it by the "reading time increment in minutes" value in A2 multiplied by how many readings down it is.
+Since the readings start in row 5, the value of the ROW() is shifted back by 5.
+It is divided by 24 * 60 since this is the number of minutes in a day.
+- Each end time in column C uses (this is for row 5 so is B5 and would be B6 for row 6, etc.\
+= B5 +  $A$2 / (24 * 60) \
+which takes the start time of the same row and shifts it by the "reading time increment in minutes" value in A2 which is divided by minutes in the day (24 * 60).

 ### Generating expected result from OED

 The file expected.ods can calculate the expected values.
 It currently does it for fixed reading time steps that evenly divide one hour (15 minute, 20 minutes, etc.).
 Note you have to set special formulas when the first/last readings are not aligned with the times returned by the DB.
 Set the following to get the desired result: